-I'm a frequent contributor to the travel and food sections of The Boston Globe, The Washington Post, The Huffington Post, and have also been featured in the Los Angeles Times, American Way Magazine, Spirit Magazine, The Globe and Mail, and the literary magazine, Tin House.
-I'm a co-contributor to the travel column, Here, There, and Everywhere, appearing weekly in the Boston Globe.
+I'm a frequent contributor to the travel and food sections of The Boston Globe.
+My writing has also been featured in The Washington Post, Los Angeles Times, ShowBoats International, American Way Magazine, The Robb Report, Yankee Magazine, Modern Farmer, The Globe and Mail, The Huffington Post, and the literary magazine, Tin House.
+I'm a co-contributor to the travel column, Here, There, and Everywhere, appearing weekly in The Boston Globe.

-A freelance writer with an MFA from Mass College of Art, I often publish my own photographs and illustrations to accompany my stories.
+A freelance writer with an MFA from Mass College of Art, I often publish my own photographs and illustrations to accompany my stories, and have recently returned to my art-making studio.
 My special interest—some might say obsession—is the world of oysters and shucking competitions.

 The Boston Globe: Miami's Historic Hampton House

 "MIAMI — On my first visit to the Historic Hampton House Museum & Cultural Center last May, I drove right past the entrance and had to circle the block before spotting its sign and pulling into its semicircular driveway.
 Of course, once I found it, I wondered how I could have missed the 1950s Miami Modern-style motel with its lemon-yellow facade, turquoise trim, and decorative wrought-iron railings.